mendersoftware/mender-docs/07.Server-installation/04.Production-installation-with-kubernetes/docs.md

     label: tutorial
 ---

 !!!
-You can save time by using [hosted Mender](https://hosted.mender.io?target=_blank), a secure Mender server ready to use, maintained by the Mender developers.
+You can save time by using [hosted Mender](https://hosted.mender.io?target=_blank), a secure Mender Server ready to use, maintained by the Mender developers.

 !!!
 Hosted Mender is available in multiple [regions](/11.General/00.Hosted-Mender-regions/docs.md) to connect to.
 Make sure you select your desired one before proceeding.